gazzamc/Milestone-Project-Two/README.md

 #### Scope
 I wanted the user to have the choice in which character to play as well as the map/background.
-While the maps don't provide anything new other than change of scenary, I still feel it's a nice option to have.
+While the maps don't provide anything new other than change of scenery, I still feel it's a nice option to have.
 As I was developing the game I found that there was no right default for some of variables that set the difficulty.
 One setting could be too challenging for some people and not for others.
-So to counteract this I created the options dialog in the start screen.
+So to counteract this, I created the options dialog in the start screen.
 This allows the player to tailor the difficulty to their liking.

 The enemies are pretty basic, they move towards the player until they either die or hit said player.
-The only redeeming feature is that their aim is randomized within a certin range, so they can be pretty accurate occasionally.
+The only redeeming feature is that their aim is randomized within a certain range, so they can be pretty accurate occasionally.
 This adds some versatility to the gameplay.

 I wanted the navigation to be as simple as possible.
-Three clicks and your into the game (Or One if you dont mind the default options).
+Three clicks and your into the game (Or one if you don't mind the default options).
-In the game the pause menu is straight forward.
-It allows the user to restart, check controls and return to the start screen.
+In the game the pause menu is straight forward, It allows the user to restart, check controls and return to the start screen.

 #### Structure
 As it's a game, I went with a start menu when first visiting the website.